ZuhalA/FactChecking_YouTubeMedicalVideos/ReadMe.md

-# YouTube Medical Misinformation Detection Using LLM & RAG
+# Detecting YouTube Medical Misinformation Using LLM & RAG
 *A Retrieval-Augmented Generation (RAG) Project Using LLMs*

 This project uses a large language model to identify and evaluate **medical or health-related claims** made in YouTube videos, based on evidence from credible sources.